WELCOME

 Our Interest Groups have exciting new plans scheduled for this upcoming year.
 Visit the Members Only section or your monthly Adelante! for full details.

-Great Decisions, a world affairs policy discussion group assisted by reading material from the Foreign Policy Association, will meet again in February.
+Great Decisions, a world affairs policy discussion group assisted by reading material from the Foreign Policy Association, will discuss America’s Global Role: America First versus Liberal Internationalism.

 We welcome potential new members to participate in a few of these activities.
 Please contact us if you are interested.
 You may reach us via email at aauwboard@gmail.com.